 What goals do specialists pursue when prescribing speech therapy exercises?

-• Normalize the work of inactive muscles.
+• Normalize the work of sedentary muscles.

-• Increase the range of articulatory movements.
+• Increase the amplitude of articulatory movements.

-• Form arbitrary articulatory movements.
+• Form voluntary articulatory movements.

 How to develop the most significant areas for a child in 20-30 minutes a day

-Subscribe and get free:
+Subscribe and get for free:

-Effective types of logo massage
+Effective types of logomassage

-2. activating (with cerebral palsy).
+2. activating (for cerebral palsy).

-Indications for carrying out
+Indications for use

-1. all kinds of stuttering;
+1. all types of stuttering;

-2. various speech defects (aphasia, dyslalia, bradilalia);
+2. various speech defects (aphasia, dyslalia, bradyllia);

 3. loss of voice (partial);